kylewaynebenson/song-club-records/artists.md

 				<li><a class="fa fa-twitter" href="http://www.instagram.com/jakelymanmusic"></a></li>
 			</ul>
 			<div class="bio">
-				<p class="small">Emily Brown is a singer-songwriter from the Coachella Valley.
-She has performed and toured with The National Parks, Book on Tape Worm, and Porch Lights.</p>
+				<p class="small">Jake Lyman is a Salt Lake-based musician who who has been nice to his friends since 2002.
+He has toured with songwriter Emily Brown and is a member of jangle pop band Fragile Cat.</p>
 			</div>
 		</div>
       	</div>